 The Foundation invites groups of 40-50 7th grade students on field trips to Mills Regional Health Education Center where they learn about career opportunities in health care.
 More than 100 students have now participated in the career exploration program.

-The Foundation sponsors a summer camp for rising 11th graders that includes orientation, three days of shadowing a Cornerstone physician, a visit to Wake Forest University Baptist Medical Center.
+The Foundation sponsors a summer camp for rising 11th graders that includes orientation, three days of shadowing a Cornerstone physician and a visit to Wake Forest Baptist Medical Center.
 A mentoring program is available for camp graduates.